-Appendix II

-Vicugna vicugna [Only the populations of Argentina (the populations of the Provinces of Jujuy,-and Catamarca and Salta, and the semi-captive populations of the Provinces of Jujuy,-Salta, Catamarca, La Rioja, Salta and San Juan), Chile (population of the Primera Región), Ecuador (the whole population), Peru (the whole population) and the Plurinational State of Bolivia (the whole population); all other populations are included in Appendix I]1
+Appendix I Appendix II Vicugna vicugna [Except the populations of: Vicugna vicugna [Only the populations of Argentina Argentina (the populations of the Provinces of Jujuy, (the populations of the Provinces of Jujuy . - and and Catamarca and Salta, and the semi-captive Catamarca and Salta, and the semi-captive populations of the Provinces of Jujuy, Salta, populations of the Provinces of Jujuy, Salta, Catamarca, La Rioia and San Juan).
+Chile Catamarca, La Rioia and San Juan), Chile (population of the Primera Región), Ecuador (the (population of the Primera Región), Ecuador (the whole population), Peru (the whole population) and whole population), Peru (the whole population) and the Plurinational State of Bolivia (the whole the Plurinational State of Bolivia (the whole population), which are included in Appendix II] population); all other populations are included in Appendix I]